 A complete tear or rupture to the Achilles tendon at the back of the lower leg is a rare but serious injury requiring urgent surgery followed by months of careful rehabilitation.
 Many athletes have recovered from such a serious injury and gone on to do amazing things but prevention is always the best cure.

-So, are there any warning signs or things you can do to prevent a ruptured Achilles tendon from happening in the first place?
+So, are there any warning signs or things you can do to prevent a Achilles tendon rupture from happening in the first place?

 Men over the age of 40

 Achilles ruptures affect men roughly 10 times more than women and usually occur 30 to 40 minutes into a training session rather than at the start.
 That is not to say they never happen to women so it is still important to notice the warning signs.
-Ladies who wear high heels all day (shortening the calf muscles at the back of the leg) and then put flat running shoes on may be asking a bit too much of the Achilles tendon.
+Ladies who wear high heels all day (shortening the calf muscles at the back of the leg) and then put flat running shoes on may be putting excess stress on the Achilles tendon.

 Achilles pain that is ignored